bunkerity/bunkerweb/docs/security_tuning.md

 Some important HTTP headers related to client security are sent with a default value.
 Sometimes it can break a web application or can be tuned to provide even more security.
 The complete list is available [here](#TODO).

+You can also remove headers (e.g. : too verbose ones) by using the `REMOVE_HEADERS` environment variable which takes a list of header name separated with space (default value = `Server X-Powered-By X-AspNet-Version X-AspNetMvc-Version`).

 ## ModSecurity

 ModSecurity is integrated and enabled by default alongside the OWASP Core Rule Set within bunkerized-nginx.
 To change this behaviour you can use the `USE_MODSECURITY=no` or `USE_MODSECURITY_CRS=no` environment variables.